sjaakbanaan/untappd-data-visualised/README.md

 yarn install # npm install
 ```

-1. Copy `.env-example` from root to `.env` and set your username and your [MapBox API key](https://account.mapbox.com/).
+1. Copy `.env-example` from root to `.env` and set your [MapBox API key](https://account.mapbox.com/).
 It's free, you should be able to skip the setting up your payment card somehow.

 ### Usage